Houston Toxic Tort Attorneys

 - property rights–such as pollution, or

-- to person—such as chemical burns and reactions, cancers or other diseases.
+- people—such as chemical burns and reactions, cancers, or other diseases.

-Cases involving toxic torts often involve incidents of widespread pollution and damage and may have substantial negative impact upon the environment.
-The Gulf oil spill is one example in recent history of a toxic tort with these implications.
-Due to the large number of people who may be affected by toxic torts and the complexity of these cases, toxic torts often evolve into class action lawsuits so that the litigation costs may be consolidated and the cases may be concluded in an orderly fashion.
+Cases involving toxic torts often involve incidents of widespread pollution and damage and may have a substantial negative impact on the environment.
+The Gulf oil spill is one example in the recent history of a toxic tort with these implications.
+Due to the large number of people who may be affected by toxic torts and the complexity of these cases, toxic torts often evolve into class-action lawsuits so that the litigation costs may be consolidated and the cases may be concluded in an orderly fashion.

 - Breast implants that rupture or leak silicone into the body

 - Contamination of surrounding properties by leaking underground storage tanks

 - Asbestos exposure from insulation and products containing talc

 - Nuclear radiation leaks from a power plant